bcgov/bcstats-govt-service-locations/README.md

 ## Project Description

-This repository houses R code for analyzing the geographic accessibility of essential public services (e.g., government centers, hospitals, schools) in British Columbia.
-Using spatial analysis techniques, it calculates accessibility scores, typically aggregated to small geographic units like Statistics Canada Dissemination Areas (DAs) or Dissemination Blocks (DBs), based on factors like population distribution (density), facility locations, and travel times (initially driving).
+This repository houses R code for analyzing the current geographic location of essential public services (e.g., Service BC locations, hospitals and schools) in British Columbia.
+Using spatial analysis techniques, it calculates accessibility metrics, aggregated at both the municipal level and by smaller geographic units like Statistics Canada Dissemination Areas (DAs) or Dissemination Blocks (DBs).
+Accessibility metrics are based on factors like population density distribution, facility locations, and travel times (initially by car).

 The primary goal is to identify potential geographic disparities in service access – highlighting potentially underserved populations or underutilized facilities.
 The outputs aim to provide quantitative insights to support service planning, resource allocation, and equitable service delivery strategies, allowing for analysis focused on specific targeted municipalities or regions of interest.

+The first phase of the project focuses on the drive times to Service BC locations for four municipalities (Smithers, Langford, Kamloops and Dawson Creek), with plans to expand to other public services in future phases.
+The analysis will be conducted at the Dissemination Block (DB) level, with the option to aggregate results to larger geographic units as needed.

 *Note: The code and analytical methodology are currently under development.*